 Family law deals with family matters and domestic relations, including marriage and civil partnerships, the termination of relationships and child law.
 Family law has grown dramatically since the 1970s, as legislators and judges have re-examined and redefined legal relationships.
 Family law is now entwined with national debates over the structure of family, gender bias and morality.

-This area of law regulates the gaming and gambling industry.
+This type of law regulates the gaming and gambling industry.
 Gaming law is not a branch of law in the traditional sense but rather a collection of several areas of law that include criminal law, regulatory law, constitutional law, administrative law, company law, contract law, and competition law.
 Gaming law relates to everything from the legality of gambling to the fairness of gaming terms and conditions.

 Immigration law refers to national government policies controlling the immigration and deportation of people, and other matters such as citizenship.
 Immigration law varies from country to country and can be the subject of very high profile international cases relating to various topics such as the legality of detention of immigrants and the legal status of aliens without a nationality.